JoeyHendricks/STATS-PAL/README.md

 that is plausible that they will also work for most other applications as the amount of distance will always stay the same, but you could be tolerating more or less distance than me depending on your context.

-When running the same experiment but this time ranking our performance test results from S to F would yield the following results:
+In practice this would mean that you could be accepting lower ranks as good, or you would only accept the highest rank this all depends on your preference when you want to fail your build.
+When running the same experiment we used to determine our critical values but this time we are ranking our performance test results from S to F using our heuristic would yield the following results:

 ANIMATION HERE